IchBinLeoon/anisearch-discord-bot/README.md

 - `crunchynews:` Displays the latest anime news from Crunchyroll.

+- `trending <anime|manga>:` Displays the current trending anime or manga on AniList.

 ### Help
 - `help [command]:` Shows help or displays information about a command.